EGI-Federation/documentation/content/en/users/compute/cloud-compute/dynamic-dns/_index.md

 Authorization: Bearer {{access_token}}
 ```

-where `access_token` is a valid Check-in access token
+where `access_token` is a valid Check-in access token.

 Sample response: